sinsesgo: An autonomous daily briefing on Spanish media bias

 Prompt drift across model updates.
 Every time a model version changes, a few agents start producing slightly different outputs.
 I ended up with a small set of regression evals that run each agent on a fixed corpus of articles and compare outputs against a snapshot.
 Not perfect, but enough to catch the worst regressions.

 Outlet bias scoring.
 I curated the bias of the top 18 outlets manually.
-New domains are inferred, but I still manually review the inferred scores once a week.
+New domains are inferred, but I still manually review the inferred scores and monitor outlet drift once a week.
+This is part of the ongoing maintenance, the pipeline is live but not set-and-forget.

 What is next